Five common pie crust fails … and what to do about them

 by Land O'Lakes Test Kitchen

 If you haven’t yet mastered the art of making pie crust, you are not alone.
-We get questions and comments from people who love to bake but are anxious about making their own pie crust.
-It is typically made from only four ingredients, so why all the fuss?
-Well, making pie crust is truly is a combination of art and science.
-It’s just as much about the technique of putting the ingredients together as it is about the ingredients.
-Once you get a feel for how it comes together, it’s really simple…and gratifying.
+We often get questions and comments from people who love to bake but are anxious about making their own pie crust.
+It is typically made from only four ingredients (one of them water!), so why all the fuss?
+Making pie crust is a combination of art and science; it’s just as much about the technique of putting the ingredients together as it is about the ingredients.
+Once you get a feel for how it comes together, it’s simple and gratifying.

 The pie dough is too dry!

-After you cut the butter into the crust, the directions usually say something like this: Stir in enough cold water tossing with fork just until flour is moistened.
-There are two very important things to point out in those few words– “cold” water and “just until flour is moistened.”
-It’s critical to use cold water to keep the butter cold.
-The butter should stay firm so it doesn’t soften and combine with the flour.
+After you cut the butter into the crust, the directions usually say something like: Stir in cold water, tossing with fork just until flour is moistened.
+Two very important points– “cold water" and “just until flour is moistened."
+Using cold water keeps the butter cold, and the butter should stay firm so it doesn’t soften and blend with the flour.
 Wondering why can’t you use a spoon?
 The trick here is to hydrate the flour with just enough water to get the dough to stick together.
 Tossing with a fork is a gentle way to incorporate the water without mashing it all together.
-You should be able to still see some of the chunks of butter.
+You should be able to still see some butter chunks.
 Each time you add water, use your fingers to squeeze a small chunk together.
-If it doesn’t hold together, you need to add a bit more water.
+If it doesn’t hold together, add a bit more water.

 My pie crust tore when transferring into pie plate!

-There are a few different techniques for transferring the pie crust to the pie pan without having it tear or stick back together.
-Once again, keeping the dough cold is important.
+There are a few different techniques for transferring the pie crust to the pie pan without having it tear or stick together.
+Again, keeping the dough cold is important.
 If the butter softens, the dough will be sticky and difficult to manage.
 Before you begin the transfer, dust a little flour lightly on the top of the crust.
-One method is to fold the crust into quarters and gently transport to the pie pan, placing the folded corner in the center of the pie pan and gently unfold.
-Another option is to roll the crust around a lightly floured rolling pin and then unroll into the pie plate.
+One method is to fold the crust into quarters and gently transfer to the pie pan, placing the folded corner in the center of the pie pan then gently unfolding.
+Another option is to roll the crust around a lightly floured rolling pin, then unroll into the pie plate.

 My pie crust shrinks when I bake it!

 There are a couple things to do to help this common pie crust problem.
-When crimping the crust use the rim of the pie plate, it will help the edges stay in place.
+When crimping the crust, use the rim of the pie plate.
+This helps the edges stay in place.
 It’s also important to keep the dough cold (have we mentioned that yet?!).
-Just before baking the pie, refrigerate it for 30 minutes to make sure the crust is cold.
-If you are baking the crust without filling (this is referred to as blind baking) a few things can help.
+Just before baking, refrigerate the pie for 30 minutes to make sure the crust is cold.
+If you are baking the crust without filling (this is referred to as blind baking) a few tips can help.
 Prick the crust all over with a fork.
-Cover your crust with parchment paper and then fill with pie weights or dried beans.
+Cover your crust with parchment paper, then fill with pie weights or dried beans.
 Be sure to fill the lined pie crust to the rim of the pie plate so the sides don’t slump.

 The edges of my pie crust are burning but the pie’s not done!